-It is easy to make grenadine syrup from scratch using fresh pomegranates or pomegranate juice.
-Impress your friends with a more grown-up cocktail using homemade grenadine, free from the artificial colors and flavors of the store-bought varieties.
+It is easy to make grenadine from fresh pomegranates or store-bought pomegranate juice.
+Impress your friends with a delicious homemade grenadine, free from the artificial colors and flavors of the store-bought varieties.

 Hi, my name is Tracy, and I’m a pomegranaholic.

-It’s funny to think that I probably had never even tried a pomegranate when I was living in the US, and now I eat them almost daily during autumn.
+It’s funny to think that I probably had never even tried a pomegranate when I lived in the US.
+Now, I eat them almost daily during autumn.
 If you’ve never tried one, I definitely recommend it.
-Not only are they tasty, but they are packed with healthy antioxidants and vitamins!

 Why make grenadine?